 .NET Obfuscation Checker

-In addition to the above add-ins, Red Gate has come up with the .NET Obfuscation Checker, a tool designed to work with .NET Reflector.
+In addition to the add-ins below, Red Gate has come up with the .NET Obfuscation Checker, a tool designed to work with .NET Reflector.

 The Obfuscation Checker scans a directory and inspects the assemblies and .exe files inside.
 It shows you which DLLs and executables are there, the references for each, and information about their obfuscation state and security level.

 The Obfuscation Checker uses .NET Reflector to decompile the assemblies, so you can quickly see the code in a DLL or .exe file.
 This lets you see what's obfuscated, and what isn't.
 For example, you can see how readable type names are and how easy it is to understand control flow.

 SmokeTest lets you invoke any member of a class interactively.
 An indispensable tool for anyone involved in developing, testing and managing Windows .net projects.

 The SmokeTest panel will pop-up when you select a class in Reflector.
 The panel displays all static members of the class arranged by Constructors, Methods, Properties and Fields.
 Selecting a member presents a list of arguments you can edit as input.
 Invoking the member calls the function and returns the resulting instance then “drill-down” into the instance and repeat the process for all members, not just the static ones.